enhancedsociety/platform-investigations/alternate-login/README.md

 # Example of login without Metamask or integrated providers

 Implements a minimal, safe login mechanism that requires direct user input of eth credentials.

-### Under construction

-The signing code is still, currently, broken.
+It can be useful for inexperienced users or users without access to the metamask extension (Safari, basically) or a Dapp enabled browser (such as Brave of Toshi).

 ```